 Europe 2017 Tour Updates

-Elektra will be touring to Europe along the south coast of France to Barcelona in Catalonia from July 20-30, 2017, where we will be performing at the 11th World Symposium on Choral Music – one of 24 choirs invited from around the world to perform!
+Elektra toured Europe along the south coast of France to Barcelona in Catalonia from July 20-30, 2017, where they performed at the 11th World Symposium on Choral Music – one of 24 choirs invited from around the world to perform!
 Visit this page for updates from the road, posted by 1st soprano and Board member Danica Kell.

 6 weeks after our return from Europe, second alto and long time Elektra singer Elisabeth Finch shared her reflections on the trip.